DIER10/Programming2-Default_IO_Redirection/README.md

  * I learned to use a HashMap estructure, at least the basics.
  * I learned a little more about regular expressions.
  * I used unit tests for first time, and i will keep use them and learning more about them.
+ * I'm practicing my english with this `README`.
+ * I learned more about git and github.

  # Things to improve.
  * Receive correctly a full text file with multilines (it rhymes).